 Patients present with acute severe pain and conductive hearing loss.

-Cause is not clear in majority of cases.
+The cause is not clear in the majority of cases.

 Keratosis obturans is characterized by:

 - dense plug of keratin debris within the deep meatus

 - remodeling and expansion of the canal

 - no evidence of erosion or necrosis of the underlying bone